NSExceptional/SnapchatKit/README.md

 - Steve, who also worked on the PHP implementation.
 - Harry "The Man" Gulliford
 - Sam Symons, author of [RedditKit](https://github.com/samsymons/RedditKit).

+## Author

+ThePantsThief, tannerbennett@me.com

+## License

+SnapchatKit is available under the MIT license.
+See the LICENSE file for more info.